-QSuper funds a full-time Crisis Counsellor for 3 years
+QSuper funds Crisis Counsellor for another 3 years

 The additional full-time Crisis Counsellor funded by QSuper is positioned within the helpline centre in Brisbane and takes calls from all over Queensland.
 The counsellor assists the additional 4000 callers with: